dilmaheu/dilmahtea.me/docs/basics/best-practices.md

 ## 13. Use `class:list`

-Use the `class:list` template directive instead of the `class` attribute if an element has a long list of classes, or if it contains interpolations or is concatenated, or if there are any conditional classes.
+Use the `class:list` template directive instead of the `class` attribute if an element has a long list of classes, if it contains interpolations or is concatenated, or if there are any conditional classes.
 It improves the organization of the classes and increases readability.

 ```astro
 {/* don't do this */}